VA Loan Guide: Eligibility, Best Lenders and How to Apply

 If you have a VA loan and are wondering how to get equity out of your home, you’re in luck: you can use a home equity loan, home equity line of credit (HELOC) or VA cash-out refinance.
 All of these options will put cash in your pocket that you can use for anything you choose.

-Be aware, though, that there’s no such thing as an official VA home equity loan.
+There’s no such thing as an official VA home equity loan, though.
 The U.S. Department of Veterans Affairs (VA) backs cash-out refinances, but not other home equity products.

 Tip: Use a home equity loan calculator to get a ballpark estimate of how much borrowing power your equity will earn you.